SonawaneAshwini/html-form-data-connect-with-WhatsApp/README.md

 **[Link to demo](https://z7rhpg.csb.app/)**
-👉👉 ( This demo website does not mention mobile  number on back end then only redirects not showing number )
+👉👉 ( This demo website does not mention mobile  number on back end then only redirects not showing number ) 🌐 On this demo website, we haven’t added  mobile number in the backend 🔒—feel free to add your own number ☎️ or use this form 📋

 # Introduction
 WhatsApp Web is a web-based extension of the popular WhatsApp messaging application.